mirkocoric/mirkocoric.github.io/README.md

 I bridge the gap between advanced mathematical modeling and robust production systems, ensuring cutting-edge AI delivers measurable business value at scale.

 At **Meta (Core Ads Growth)**, I spearheaded long-term reliability roadmaps for the $20B+ Value Optimization suite, supporting 100%+ YoY growth.
 I led initiatives to simplify serving stacks and architected critical changes to the ML model infrastructure, eliminating legacy bottlenecks and ensuring long-term stability for one of Meta’s most high-revenue systems.

-Previously, at **RealNetworks**, I architected messaging intelligence platforms processing hundreds of millions of daily events.
-I hold multiple patents in messaging categorization and brand protection, reflecting my focus on building efficient, secure, and intelligent systems.

-I hold a  **PhD in Engineering** with a focus on design and implementation of versatile large-scale system simulation platforms for optimization and control.
-It continues to shape how I approach machine learning in production — with an emphasis on system behavior, performance trade-offs, and reliable deployment within large-scale infrastructures.
+I hold a **PhD in Robotics** with a focus on designing and implementing versatile, large-scale system simulation platforms for optimization and control.
+This foundational research continues to shape how I architect production machine learning systems—maintaining a strict emphasis on deterministic system behavior, low-latency performance trade-offs, and predictable deployment within massive computing infrastructures.
+Demonstrating this bridge between theory and industry, I hold a granted U.S. patent in predictive active suspension control, which highlights my expertise in leveraging preview information and real-time mathematical optimization to design highly efficient, resilient systems.

 ---